Treasure maps

 Coaching & Process

-After a statewide call for storytellers who had intellectual or developmental disabilities, I hosted a free sample storytelling workshop for any and all interested participants.
+After a statewide call for storytellers who had intellectual or developmental disabilities, I hosted a sample storytelling workshop for any and all interested participants.